 Our members also benefit from free switching between investment options and there’s no charge for withdrawing money from your super.
 A lot of funds charge a fee called a buy/sell spread.
 LGIAsuper doesn’t.

-In 2018, we were recognised by ratings agency, SuperRatings as one of the best value-for-money funds in Australia for the tenth year running.
+We are recognised by ratings agency, SuperRatings as one of the best value-for-money funds in Australia for the tenth year running.

 In a recent report, SuperRatings said our fees are competitively priced and lower than the industry average across the account balances assessed and continues to provide excellent value for members.